 Notes

-Store at room temperate in a sealed container up to 3 days.
-To freshen up pop in oven at 350F for 5 minutes or air fry at 300F for 3 minutes.
+Store at room temperature in a sealed container for up to 3 days.
+To freshen up, pop in the oven at 350F for 5 minutes or air fry at 300F for 3 minutes.

 Sugar– 1/2 cup (100 grams) gives a light sweetness which we prefer, but adding another 1/4 cup will give them a full sweet flavor.